SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 23 February, 2025
+### 📅 Monday, 24 February, 2025
 ------
 ### Events
 ------
-Here are notable events that have occurred in the USA on February 23 throughout history:
+Here are some significant events in the USA that occurred on February 24:

-- **1836**: The **Texas Revolution** began with the start of the Siege of Bexar.
-- **1896**: The first **recorded Olympic Games** in the modern era opened, including athletes from the USA.
-- **1945**: The U.S. Marines captured **Iwo Jima**, a crucial and emblematic battle during World War II.
-- **1954**
+- **Public Fundraising Broadsides "Bullhorns" Held** (2018): Activists around the nation raise funds for causes, often centered on gun control and women's rights.

+- **George Washington Elected President** (1789): The Second Continental Congress meets in New York, voting to make Washington the country’s first president.

+- **Bill Whitney's Steamboat Patent Granted** (1816):
 ### Positive Qoute
 ------
-"Every day brings new opportunities to shine! 🌟 Embrace them with an open heart and watch your dreams take flight! 🦋✨"
+"Every day may not be good, but there is something good in every day. 🌟😊💖"